-Based on our activities in 2021 and the policies listed and implemented in the section above, we have determined that there is a low risk of modern slavery being present in our supply chain.
+Based on our activities in 2022 and the policies listed and implemented in the section above, we have determined that there is a low risk of modern slavery being present in our operations and supply chain in Australia.

 We acknowledge that it is not always possible to achieve full transparency and oversight of modern slavery risks of our suppliers, and particularly where supply chains are located outside the countries of our operations.